MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 WebResourceRequested event can also fire for custom schemes.
 For this, the app has to register the custom schemes it would like to be able to issue resource requests for using the CustomSchemeRegistrar.
 With each registration, the app will specify the security policies it wants enabled for the URLs with such schemes and it will also need to explicitly specify the origins that are allowed to interact with these custom scheme URIs.
 The registrations are valid throughout the lifetime of the WebView2Environment and browser process and any other WebView2Environments that share the browser process must register exactly same schemes to be able to create a WebView2Environment.

+For each custom scheme the developer wants to register they can:
+1) Enable the scheme to be used for CORS requests provided the origin making the request is also in list of allowed origins list.
+2) Set it to be a secure context scheme to prevent insecure content warnings.
+3) Provide a list of origins that can make requests to the custom scheme.

 # Examples

 ## CustomSchemeRegistrations

-The following code sample registers 3 custom schemes on the WebView2EnvironmentOptions:
+The following code sample registers 3 custom schemes on the CoreWebView2EnvironmentOptions:

 -Scheme 1 has CORS enabled and has https://*.example.com in its allowed origins list.
--Scheme 2 has CORS enabled but has a null allowed origins list.
+-Scheme 2 has CORS enabled, but has a null allowed origins list.
 -Scheme 3 has CORS disabled and has https://*.example.com in its allowed origins list.

 It adds a WebResourceRequested handler for the requests to the custom schemes, which will serve the requests locally.
 Then it navigates the WebView to https://www.example.com and attempts to do XHRs with the three schemes.
 Only XHR from the scheme 1 will succeed because it's the only one with CORS enabled and has https://www.example.com in its allowed origin list.